Aditi219/PythonProblems/README.md

 # PythonProblems
-This repo contains solutions of Hackerrank Problems.
+This repo contains solutions of DSA Problems.